 Different Types of Heat Pumps

 There are many different kinds of heat pumps, but they all operate on the same basic principle of heat transfer.
-Heat transfer means that rather than burning fuel to create heat, a device moves heat from one place to another.

 The most common heat pump is the air-source heat pump.
 It takes heat from the air outside your home and pumps it inside through refrigerant-filled coils.
-Inside this basic heat pump, you’ll find two fans, refrigerator coils, a reversing valve and a compressor.
+Inside this basic heat pump, you’ll find two fans, refrigerator coils, a reversing valve, and a compressor.

 This system is more commonly known as an air-air heat pump because it takes heat from outdoor air and transfers it to indoor air ducts.
-With the proper modification, air-source systems can work with other types of indoor heating systems.
+With proper modification, air-source systems can work with other types of indoor heating systems.
 Other types of heat pumps are water-source and geothermal.
 They collect heat from the water or ground outside your home and concentrate it for use inside.

 Split System Heat Pumps

 For homes without ductwork, a split system heat pump from Pass One Hour Heating & Air Conditioning is the best option to heat multiple rooms at the same time.
-A split-system unit is cost-effective and energy-efficient.
-In addition to installing a new unit for your home in Southern Illinois, our certified technicians can repair and maintain the system throughout its life cycle.

 A split system is energy-efficient because you can independently control the internal units connected to the single external unit, setting different temperatures in each room as desired.